 If your social anxiety is mild to moderate (i.e. it’s not causing anxiety attacks), you may want to practice public speaking.
 This is a great way to face your fears while also identifying what thought processes cause you to have those fears in the first place.

-There are a number of groups available where people are able to practice public speaking without actually being in the position.
-Furthermore, there are certain types of exposure therapy that allow you to simulate public speaking and work through the process with a therapist. ⁹
+Several groups allow you to practice public speaking without being in the position.
+Furthermore, certain types of exposure therapy allow you to simulate public speaking and work through the process with a therapist. ⁹

 4.)
 Develop a Support System